paicontreras/hiragana-practice/extras/ruby-study-notes.md

 $global
 @instances
 @@class
-variable_name
+local
 ```
-- Global variables are the same in every part of the program, and visible everywhere in the program.
+- **Global variables** are the same in every part of the program, and visible everywhere in the program.
-- Instance variables define the attributes of an only object.
-Available across methods for any particular instance or object.
+- **Instance variables** define the attributes of an only object, and available across methods for any particular instance or object.
 It changes from object to object
-- Class variables define the attributes of many objects.
+- **Class variables** define the attributes of many objects.
 Its scope is all the instances of a class.
-- Local variables are reachable in its own module, method or block.
+- **Local variables** are reachable in its own module, method or block.

 ##if / elseif / else
 **If**